 Manaslu Trek Packages

 - Tsum Valley Trek

-While the month of December to August, it will cost slightly cheaper than September to November month, it cost around USD 75.00 for a week and USD 10.00 for an extra additional day.
-While talking about the second permit, Manaslu Conservation Area Permit (MCAP), trekkers have to pay the entry fee for SAARC Nationals around 1500 Nepali currency per person and for other internationals is Rs.
+While December to August will cost slightly cheaper than September to November, it Costs USD 75.00 for a week and USD 10.00 for an additional day.
+While talking about the second Permit, Manaslu Conservation Area Permit (MCAP), trekkers must pay the entry fee for SAARC Nationals of around 1500 Nepali currency per person, and for other internationals is Rs.
 3,000 per person.
-While talking about the third Annapurna Conservation Area Permit (ACAP), it will cost the same as Manaslu Conservation Area Permit will charge.
+While talking about the third Annapurna Conservation Area Permit (ACAP) will cost the same as Manaslu Conservation Area Permit will charge.

-If you want to trek Tsum Valley during your Manaslu trek then you also have to take Tsum Valley Restricted Permit, which will cost USD 40.00 for each person for a week and 7 USD each additional day from September to November.
-USD 30 per person December- August and an additional 7 USD per Day above one week.
+If you want to Trek Tsum Valley during your Manaslu Trek, you must also take Tsum Valley Restricted Permit, which will cost USD 40.00 for each person for a week and USD 7 for each additional day from September to November.
+USD 30 per person December- August and an extra 7 USD per Day above one week.
 Book your Manaslu Trek Now.